oVirt/ovirt-site/source/feature/entityhealthstatus.html.md

 `   `</storagedomain>
 ` `</event>

-externalstatus field will be represented with a new seprate enum containing the values :
+external_status field will be represented with a new seprate enum containing the values :

        OK
        INFO